-NURS 345: Professional and Therapeutic Foundations of Community-Based Nursing Practice
+NURS 345: Foundations of Nursing Practice

 Prerequisites: Upper Division Standing

 Credit Hours: (7) Four hours lecture; three hours clinical lab